LiYu-Lab-Tsinghua/LiYu-Lab-Tsinghua.github.io/_pages/members.md

 ## Daxiao Sun &nbsp;&nbsp; 孙大晓

-#### Postdoc in Max Planck institute of Molecular Cell Biology and Genetics (MPI-CBG) and Physics of life (PoL)-TU Dresden
+#### Postdoc in Max Planck institute of Molecular Cell Biology and Genetics (MPI-CBG) and Physics of life (PoL), TU Dresden

 ### Research interests

-1. phase separation on 2D surface
+1. Phase separation on 2D surfaces
-2. assembly of tight junction
+2. Assembly of tight junctions
-3. cell polarity establishment in *C. elegans* zygote
+3. Cell polarity establishment in the *C. elegans* zygote
-4. mechanism and cargo sorting of p62 mediated autophagy
+4. p62-mediated autophagy: mechanism and cargo sorting

 ### E-mail